Lumi-supercomputer/lumi-userguide/docs/storage/lumio/accessing-lumi-o.md

 [auth.lumidata.eu]: https://auth.lumidata.eu

-The LUMI-O object store offers a total of 30 PB storage for storing, sharing, and staging of data.
-In an object-based storage, data is managed as objects instead of being organized as files in a directory hierarchy.

 To use LUMI-O you will need to generate authentication credentials, which you can then use with different tools to connect to LUMI-O